motyapa/Github/Independent Projects/readme.txt

 Roll a ball 3D - Basic Unity project I made following tutorials.
 Roll a ball around in a 3d plane, collecting coins.

+Fighting game practice - 2D fighting game that I am messing around with.
+I'm sure the code is sloppy, this is mostly just me familiarizing myself with unity 2D and it's myraid of commands.
+So far I have implemented some basic physics, sprite animations that I found on opengameart.org, and attempted to make it somewhat responsive.

 ---- Python projects ----